Doughnut: England and North America

 Dutch settlers brought olykoek ("oil cake") to New York (or New Amsterdam) in the early 18th century.
-These doughnuts closely resembled later ones but did not yet have their current ring shape.
+These doughnuts closely resembled later ones, but the ring donut had not yet appeared.

 A recipe for fried dough "nuts" was published, in 1750 England, under the title "How to make Hertfordshire Cakes, Nuts and Pincushions", in The Country Housewife's Family Companion by William Ellis.

 A recipe labelled "dow nuts", again from Hertfordshire, was found in a book of recipes and domestic tips written around 1800, by the wife of Baron Thomas Dimsdale, the recipe being given to the dowager Baroness by an acquaintance who transcribed for her the cooking instructions for a "dow nut".

 The first cookbook using the near conventional "dough nuts" spelling was possibly the 1803 edition of "The Frugal Housewife: Or, Complete Woman Cook", which included dough nuts in an appendix of American recipes.

 One of the earliest mentions of "dough-nut" was in Washington Irving's 1809 book A History of New York, from the Beginning of the World to the End of the Dutch Dynasty:

 Sometimes the table was graced with immense apple-pies, or saucers full of preserved peaches and pears; but it was always sure to boast of an enormous dish of balls of sweetened dough, fried in hog's fat, and called dough-nuts, or oly koeks: a delicious kind of cake, at present scarce known in this city, excepting in genuine Dutch families.

 The name oly koeks was almost certainly related to the oliekoek: a Dutch delicacy of "sweetened cake fried in fat."

+In the 1960s, frozen baked doughnuts started to be sold in supermarkets in the United States.

 Etymology

 "Dough nut"

 One of the earliest known literary usages of the term dates to an 1808 short story describing a spread of "fire-cakes and dough-nuts".
 Washington Irving described "dough-nuts", in his 1809 History of New York, as "balls of sweetened dough, fried in hog's fat, and called dough-nuts, or olykoeks."
 These "nuts" of fried dough might now be called doughnut holes.
 The word nut is here used in the earlier sense of "small rounded cake or cookie", also seen in ginger nut.
-Doughnut is the traditional spelling and still dominates even in the United States though donut is often used.
+Doughnut is the traditional spelling and still dominates even in the United States, though donut is often used.
 At present, doughnut and the shortened form donut are both pervasive in American English.